mBurse provides customized vehicle reimbursement solutions & mileage apps you need to support your organization's mobile employees.

 If your business operates in states with reimbursement laws, pay close attention to your car allowance amount.
 How well does your company car allowance meet employee expense needs?
 If you cannot answer the question, that is a problem.

 One challenge is that a car allowance is not actually a reimbursement.
-With a typical car allowance policy, the company does not substantiate the business use of the vehicle by tracking mileage or receipts.
+Under a typical car allowance policy, the company does not substantiate the vehicle's business use by tracking mileage or receipts.
 This lack of a paper trail renders the allowance taxable.
 It also makes it difficult to prove that the allowance covers business vehicle expenses.

 3 steps